meenakundan/Chat-Application/README.md

 - Ensure that the `Content-Type` header is set to `application/json` for all `POST` requests.
 - To view line breaks in responses, `\n` will render in logs or consoles; use `<br>` tags for HTML rendering.

-## License

-This project is licensed under the MIT License.

 ---

-This README provides essential information to get the project running and interact with the API.
-Let me know if you'd like to add anything specific!